 Bed bugs do not spread any diseases, but some people may suffer from allergic reactions and need medical treatment.
 Contact the Housing Office for advice about this.

 Your room must be clean and tidy when the PCO comes, so that he/she can easily access all parts of the room.
-Bed bugs die when exposed to heat (> +50 degrees C) or cold (< -19 degrees C).
-This is why some people use freezers or saunas for their bed linen and clothes.
-Always put your clothes and linen in closed plastic bags if you use this method.
-At least 24h is required.
-You can also wash your clothes in 60 degrees.
+You should wash all textiles (clothes, bed linnen etc.) in 60 degrees.
+Make sure you put all textiles in closed plastic bags when bringing them to the laundry room.
+Bed bugs die when exposed to heat (> +50 degrees C) or cold (< -19 degrees C) for extended periods.
+Therefore you can also use saunas or freezers for bed linen, clothes, bags etc. Always put your clothes and linen in closed plastic bags if you use this method.
+At least 24h is required for heat exposure and a full week for freeze treatment.

 What Not to Do